eisenzopf/agenticflows/backend/cmd/examples/README.md

 ## Script Functionality

 ### generate_intents.go
 Extracts the primary intent from conversation texts by sending each conversation to the API for intent classification.
-Uses the `/api/analysis/intent` endpoint.
+Uses the `/api/analysis` endpoint with `analysis_type: "intent"`.

 ### generate_attributes.go
 Generates structured attribute values from conversations by extracting key information into a structured format.
-Uses the `/api/analysis/attributes` endpoint.
+Uses the `/api/analysis` endpoint with `analysis_type: "attributes"`.

 ### group_intents.go
 Groups similar intents together to identify patterns and common themes across conversations.
-Uses multiple API endpoints including `/api/analysis/patterns`.
+Uses the `/api/analysis` endpoint with `analysis_type: "patterns"`.

 ### identify_attributes.go
 Analyzes conversations to identify potential attribute definitions that could be extracted in future analysis.
-Uses the `/api/analysis/attributes` endpoint with the `generate_required` flag.
+Uses the `/api/analysis` endpoint with `analysis_type: "attributes"` and parameters to indicate attribute definition generation.

 ### match_intents.go
 Evaluates intent classification against known intents, calculating precision, recall, and F1 scores.
-Uses the `/api/analysis/intent` endpoint.
+Uses the `/api/analysis` endpoint with `analysis_type: "intent"`.

 ### analyze_fee_disputes.go
 Performs detailed analysis on fee dispute conversations, extracting specific patterns and insights.
-Uses multiple endpoints including `/api/analysis/attributes`, `/api/analysis/trends`, and `/api/analysis/findings`.
+Uses the `/api/analysis` endpoint with multiple analysis types including `"attributes"`, `"trends"`, and `"findings"`.

 ### create_action_plan.go
 Generates actionable recommendations based on intent groups and attribute data, creating a prioritized action plan.
-Uses the `/api/analysis/recommendations` endpoint.
+Uses the `/api/analysis` endpoint with `analysis_type: "recommendations"` and `analysis_type: "plan"`.

 ## API Integration